Supplier Code of Conduct

 Fair Competition - Kynetec requires its Suppliers to commit to fair competition and prohibits anti-competitive agreements or conduct, including price fixing, restricting the supply of services etc. Suppliers must abide by all relevant competition laws and regulations.

 Safe Working Conditions - Suppliers must provide safe and healthy working conditions for all employees in compliance with international standards and local laws.

 Human Rights - All employees must be treated with dignity and respect with equal opportunities for all workers.
-Suppliers must not discriminate against any employee on the basis of age, gender, sexual orientation, race, ethnicity, colour, disability, religion or marital status.
+Suppliers must not discriminate against any employee on the basis of age, gender, sexual orientation, race, ethnicity, color, disability, religion or marital status.
 Suppliers must commit to creating a fair working environment and to abide by all applicable local laws concerning discrimination.

-Wages, benefits and working hours - Wages and benefits must, at a minimum, meet national legal standards without unauthorised deductions.
+Wages, benefits and working hours - Wages and benefits must, at a minimum, meet national legal standards without unauthorized deductions.
 Suppliers must ensure that working hours comply with local laws and standards and do not exceed the maximum set by the law of the country in which they operate.

 Environment - Suppliers should operate in compliance with all applicable laws and regulations addressing environmental concerns and protection.
 Suppliers should have clear procedures in place to measure and manage environmental issues.

 Suppliers should seek to develop relationships within their own supply chain consistent with the principles set out above.